I have been using Linux for a decade now and this is why sometimes I take things for granted.

 How to copy and paste text and commands in the Linux terminal

 Method 1: Using keyboard shortcuts for copy-pasting in the terminal

 On Ubuntu and many other Linux distributions, you can use Ctrl+Insert or Ctrl+shift+C for copying text and Shift+Insert or Ctrl+shift+V for pasting text in the terminal.

-The copy pasting also works for the external sources.
+The copy-pasting also works for external sources.
 If you copy a command example from It’s FOSS website (using the generic Ctrl+C keys), you can paste this command into the terminal using the Ctrl+Shift+V into the terminal.